gukihuman/guki-input-controller/README.md

 ]
 ```

 _If this module becomes more popular, it may be extended to support additional gamepads.
 However, currently, if you need a different button map, you will need to implement the remapping yourself.
-You can do this by modifying the **buttonMap** value to match your specific buttons._
+You can do this by modifying the **buttonMap** value to match your specific buttons.
+Doesn`t matter when it is changed, before or after the initialization._

 ### **gamepad.axes**